19bufordcarl/CarlRPG/Myth & Shadow/Magic/Alchemy/Low Fantasy Alchemy.md

 1. Your [Favored Ability](../../Player%20Characters/Favored%20Ability.md) to be your [Spellcasting Discipline](../The%20Spellcasting%20Disciplines/Spellcasting%20Disciplines.md).
 	1. *Or* your [Spellcasting Discipline](../The%20Spellcasting%20Disciplines/Spellcasting%20Disciplines.md) ability score is at least 3.
+		1. Treat it as 2 lower for Quick Brew Ability Table if it's not your [Favored Ability](../../Player%20Characters/Favored%20Ability.md).
 2. A sterile container, usually a [Glass Vial](../../Items/Individual%20Item%20Cards/Gear/10%20Coins/Glass%20Vial.md).
 3. The [Mythril](../Mythril.md) required for the [Spell](../Spells.md).
 4. Purified water (an [Alchemist Kit](../../Items/Individual%20Item%20Cards/Gear/50%20Coins/Alchemist%20Kit.md) is required to achieve purification).